 NS = Non significant at 5% level of significance

 The findings of the present study indicates that both Myzus persicae and Pieris canidia have a significant negative correlation with maximum and minimum temperature which suggests that lower temperature supports their population build up.
 The findings offer valuable insights into the incidence of major pests of broccoli.
 However, certain limitations need to be considered when interpreting the data.
-The study was carried out at a single site in the West Jaintia Hills over a single cropping season; therefore the results may vary in different agro-climate.
+The study was carried out at a single site in the West Jaintia Hills over a single cropping season; therefore the results may vary in different agro-climates.
 Future studies should include multi-location and multi-season data in addition to more general ecological parameters and yield assessments.

 4. Conclusion